Coaching Your Child: Balancing Home and Sport

 I coached my youngest son through his youngest years as a member of my team, and seven months as a solo father/son duo in quest of a national title, and I would say that this experience was a resounding success.
 I think he would say the same, though I’ve never asked him.

 But our little story doesn’t end there.
 I’ve now reached what can legitimately be called “old age”, and my coaching days are long gone, but over the past three years my youngest son and I have joined forces one last time in quest of a final goal – this one not to win a sporting contest, but to build his life’s house by his own sweat and effort, and without debt.
-In our family “house-building” is sport.
+In our family “house-building” is a sport.

 Like two rivers converging, the time will come when sport and life will merge.